Doc Hammer: Early life

 Hammer was born in Ledyard, Connecticut.
 He has stated that his hair naturally grows in both black and blonde, a condition he attributes to "a pigmentation problem or a birthmark or something.
 But my hair is naturally like this...
 Kinda.
 Because my eyebrows are black, I used to dye my whole head that color.
 Also, I used to enjoy looking like Dracula for some asinine reason."
 He lives with Ménière's disease, a disorder of the inner ear that can affect hearing and balance.
 He is a self-taught oil painter.

 Personal life

 He adopted the pseudonym "Doc" in the mid-2000s.

 In July 2018, Dark Horse Books, a division of Dark Horse Comics, published Go Team Venture!: The Art and Making of The Venture Bros.
 The book, co-authored by Hammer, Christopher McCulloch, and Kenneth Plume details the entire history of the creation of The Venture Bros. episode by episode from seasons one through six.

+At an unspecified point in his adult life, Hammer suffered a back injury that left him paraplegic.
+He regained the use of his legs, but was left with a numb section in his back.